The Ultimate Guide to Gen Z Relationship Terms

 Roommate Syndrome

-noun—when a romantic relationship begins to feel platonic once cohabitation begins
+noun—when a romantic relationship begins to feel platonic once a couple moves in together

 Situationship